-Vector search with n8n and Qdrant was easy
+Vector search using n8n and Qdrant was easy

 This is Hasegawa (@rarirureluis) from the Service Reliability Group (SRG) of the Media Headquarters.